maximilianh/crisporWebsite/README.md

 The four |-split values for the --desc option are: internalDatabaseName, scientificName, commonOrDisplayName, VersionNameOfAssembly

-Make sure that internalDatabaseName does not include special characters, spaces etc. as it is used for the directory name.
+Make sure that internalDatabaseName does not include special characters, spaces etc. as it is used as a directory name.

 # "I am running many thousands of guides and it is very slow"